ohld/igbot/README.md

 *Make sure* you check out the example scripts [here](https://github.com/ohld/instabot/tree/master/examples).
 Chances are, your desired functions are *already there and ready to use*.
 Examples include *unfollowing non-followers*, *following competitor's followings and followers*, *liking posts of a specific hashtag*, and *more*...

 If you have any ideas, please report them in the [Issues section](https://github.com/ohld/instabot/issues) or in our [Telegram chat](https://t.me/joinchat/AAAAAEHxHAtKhKo4X4r7xg).
 **Your __contribution__ and support through __stars and reporting issues__ will be highly appreciated.
 After all, this project is dependent on your testing and support. :)**

+## Before you bot!
+Before you follow bot, make sure you run *reset_following.py*, it will allow you to reset your following to what you had before botting.
+Very helpful.

 ## How to install and update

 Install latest stable version or update current from pip.